OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-micro-card.md

 ```

 ### Config
-These style properties can be modified via `ui` and are stored in the `sh-card.ts` file:
+These style properties can be modified via `ui` and are stored in the `sh-micro-card.ts` file:

 ```ts
 export default {